-This Restaurant Style Steak is so easy to make at home and is SO delicious.
+This Restaurant Style Steak with Roasted Garlic and Cilantro Butter is so easy to make at home and is SO delicious.
 Valentine’s Day isn’t complete without restaurant style steak!
 You can do this!

 I adapted this amazing recipe from a great blog, Whit’s Amuse Bouche.
 She has a great post with easy to understand instructions.
 I made a few changes (CILANTRO BUTTER!!!), but mostly stuck to her steps.
 This type of meal was new to me and I wanted to get it right.
 Her recipe is perfection!
 Click HERE to see her post.

 20 minCook Time

 - 2 8 ounce filet mignons (worth the splurge!)

 - 4 teaspoons pepper